-A full outline of the revised University Policy on Plagiarism can be found on the official Student @ Macquarie website at: www.student.mq.edu.au/plagiarism/.
+A full outline of the revised University Policy on Plagiarism can be found on the Student portal within the Macquarie website at: www.student.mq.edu.au/plagiarism/.
 The website includes a general discussion of plagiarism, definitions, examples drawn from concrete cases, procedures that will be followed by the University in cases of plagiarism, and recommended penalties.
 Students are expected to familiarise themselves with the website.